RISC-KC/basic_rv32s/guidelines/development_log.md

 > “MUL performs an XLEN-bit × XLEN-bit multiplication of rs1 by rs2 and places the lower XLEN bits in the destination register.
 MULH, MULHU, MULHSU perform the same multiplication but return the upper XLEN bits of the full 2 × XLEN-bit product.”

 So is handling of the sign bits left to design discretion?
-The ISA ought to define this…
+The ISA ought to define this...
 Well, given that COD 5e references MIPS and RISC-V is fundamentally different (e.g., flag usage), that may explain it.

 In any case, I’ll ask ChoiCube84 about two options: